PILOT Learning and the PILOT Leaders

-Finally, Leaders are required to maintain current attendance records and to communicate regularly and in a timely manner with their assigned Core Leader and Dr. Laura Foster.
+Finally, Leaders are required to maintain current attendance records and to communicate regularly and in a timely manner with the Core Leadership, their assigned course facilitator, and Dr. Laura Foster.

 To be eligible, a student must also have a cumulative GPA of 3.0 or higher and have earned a “B+” in the specific JHU course being tutored.
 Students with AP credit who have taken a higher level course and earned at least a “B+” are also eligible.
 (Exceptions may be possible on a case-by-case basis).